On Your Own (The Verve song)

-"On Your Own" is a song by the English rock band the Verve.
-It was released on their second album, A Northern Soul.
-It was released on 12 June 1995 as the second single from the album charting at #28 in the UK Singles Chart.
+"On Your Own" is a song by the English rock band the Verve from their second album, A Northern Soul (1995).
+It was released on 12 June 1995 as the album's second single, charting at number 28 on the UK Singles Chart.

 Lyrics

-The song appears to be based on the work of The Smiths, using some of their techniques, such as adding major sevenths - and even features a lyric close to the one in "How Soon Is Now?":
+The song appears to be based on the work of the Smiths, using some of their techniques, such as adding major sevenths and features a lyric close to the one in "How Soon Is Now?":